When In-Laws Join the Family Business

 Time: Every month without a defined role is another month the confusion runs unchecked

-Money: Purchases made without approval, subcontractors getting mixed direction, employees confused about who to listen to
+Money: Purchases made without approval, subcontractors getting mixed direction, non-family employees confused about who to listen to

 Trust: Your team is watching who the rules apply to.
 They're drawing their own conclusions